Courses

 The Pituitary Gland

 The location of the pituitary gland is in the cavity known as sella turcica which is attached to the hypothalamus via a stalk.
 It has two divisions as adenohypophysis or anterior pituitary and neurohypophysis or posterior pituitary.
 Hormones such as adrenocorticotropic hormone, growth hormone, thyroid-stimulating hormone melanocyte-stimulating hormone, prolactin, follicle-stimulating hormone, and luteinizing hormone are secreted by the adenohypophysis.
-The release of Vasopressin and oxytocin are by neurohypophysis.
+The release of Vasopressin and oxytocin is by neurohypophysis.

 Posterior Pituitary Hormones